alhusseingamal/eecs316-digital-modulation/README.md

 # Digital Modulation Schemes Simulation
 ## Overview
 This repository contains MATLAB simulations of various digital modulation techniques.
-The aim is to simulate these techniques through an Additive White Gaussian Noise (AWGN) channel, calculate both the simulated and theoretical Bit Error Rate (BER) against the SNR (Eb/No), and visualize the signal constellations.
-For each run, 120,000 input bits are randomly generated and a unit bit energy(Eb) is assumed.
-An equivalent of a Normalized Energy Space is achieved by scaling the amount of noise relative to the number of symbols (M) in the modulation scheme.
+- The aim is to simulate these techniques through an Additive White Gaussian Noise (AWGN) channel, calculate both the simulated and theoretical Bit Error Rate (BER) against the SNR (Eb/No), and visualize the signal constellations.
+- For each run, 120,000 input bits are randomly generated and a unit bit energy(Eb) is assumed.
+- For fair comparison between different schemes, the equivalent of a Normalized Symbol Energy Space is achieved by scaling the amount of noise relative to the number of symbols (M) in the modulation scheme.

 ## Repository Structure
 The repository is organized into two main folders: